varunnitian/Smart-contracts/README.md

 # Smart-contracts
-This repository contains all the smart contracts created by remix ide
+This repository contains all the smart contracts created on remix ide